Honor Patient Wishes

-Patient Care Plans and Advance Care Planning documents make a patient’s healthcare preferences available to the larger healthcare community.
 When wishes and treatment plans are honored by those involved in care, the patient receives enhanced care.
-The patient and their family members also experience significantly less anxiety and stress.
+When their needs are heard, they, and their family, experience less stress.

-Those involved in advance care planning can upload documents to the GLHC Virtual Integrated Patient Record, called VIPR (pronounced viper), a state-wide community health record repository.
-These documents are available electronically to participating health care organizations and providers, delivering immediate access to critical information at the point of care.
+Don’t let their needs get lost in the wide world of healthcare.
+Upload their documents to the Community Health Record.
+GLHC’s Community Health Record, called Virtual Integrated Patient Record (VIPR), is a statewide repository, making documents available electronically to participating health care organizations and providers, delivering immediate access to critical information at the point of care.

 Patient Care Document (PCD) Types: